AllegoYuanPaolo/SC-Inventory-Project/README.md

 		- lead time for order
 		- unit of measure
 		- type of material
-	- extracted from the client's provided manifest
+	- extracted from the client's manifest
 - `SafetyStocks.dat`
 	- `INDEXED` organization
 	- Stores the item name, threshold and unit of measure